Pareto-optimal Trade-offs Between Communication and Computation with Flexible Gradient Tracking: Main Results

 \subsection{Pareto-optimal Trade-offs}

 The trade-off between communication and computation is illustrated in Fig.~\ref{Fig_Pareto}, where each gray point reflects a specific choice of $\alpha$ and $\beta$ in the range from 1 to 100.
-The coordinates of each point represent the estimated number of communication steps (horizontal axis) and number of computation steps (vertical axis) required to achieve an accuracy of $\epsilon$, obtained from Table \ref{Tab_complexity_FlexGT}.
-It can be observed that, according to the definition of a Pareto-optimal solution in multi-objective optimization, a specific set of parameters lies on the Pareto frontier, as shown by the bold red lines.
-This set achieves the lowest overall complexity for reaching a given accuracy level, meaning that improvements in either communication or computation complexity are not possible without compromising the other.
+The coordinates of each point represent the estimated number of communication steps (horizontal axis) and number of computation steps (vertical axis) required to achieve an accuracy of $\epsilon$, obtained from Table~\ref{Tab_complexity_FlexGT}.
+It can be observed that, under Definition \ref{Def_Pareto_optimum} of Pareto-optimality in multi-objective optimization, a specific set of parameters lies on the Pareto frontier, as shown by the bold red lines.
+This set achieves the lowest overall complexity for reaching a given accuracy level, meaning that improvements in either communication or computational complexity are not possible without compromising the other.